duglin/spec/discovery/spec.md

 #### Asynchronous Processing

-For any of the following API endpoints, if the Discovery Endpoint chooses to process the incoming request asynchronous then the following rules apply:
+For any of the following API endpoints, if the Discovery Endpoint chooses to process the incoming request asynchronously then the following rules apply:
 - A `202 Accepted` MUST be returned to the request.
 This indicates that the request has been accepted but not processed yet.
 - The `202 Accepted` response MUST include a `Location` HTTP Header that